7 Tips On How to Determine Value of a Used Camper

 Plus, the build quality greatly varies compared to that of automobiles.

-Even then, you must know the real value of a used RV when searching for one.
+Even then, you must know the actual value of a used RV when searching for one.

-The good news is there’re several avenues RVers can use to determine the real value of their RVs.
+The good news is that RVers can use several avenues to determine their RVs’ actual value.

-NADA is an acronym for National Auto Dealers Association.
-It was established in 1933 and is widely recognized in the RVing industry as the gold standard for accurate and comprehensive used RV valuation information.
+JD Power bought out the National Auto Dealers Association, NADA.
+Established in 1933, NADA is widely recognized in the RVing industry as the gold standard for accurate and comprehensive RV valuation information.

 RV Dealers